Meta-KD: A Meta Knowledge Distillation Framework for Language Model Compression across Domains: Introduction

+Knowledge Distillation (KD)~\cite{hiton_distill} is one of the promising ways to distill the knowledge from a large ``teacher'' model to a small ``student'' model.
+Recent studies show that KD can be applied to compress PLMs with acceptable performance loss~\citep{DBLP:journals/corr/abs-1910-01108,DBLP:journals/corr/abs-1908-09355,DBLP:journals/corr/abs-1909-10351,DBLP:journals/corr/abs-1908-08962,DBLP:conf/ijcai/ChenLQWLDDHLZ20}.
+However, those methods mainly focus on single-domain KD.
+Hence, student models can only learn from their in-domain teachers, paying little attention to acquiring knowledge from other domains.
 It has been shown that it is beneficial to consider cross-domain information for KD, by either training a teacher using cross-domain data or multiple teachers from multiple domains~\citep{DBLP:conf/kdd/YouX0T17,DBLP:journals/corr/abs-1911-03588,DBLP:conf/wsdm/YangSGLJ20,DBLP:conf/aaai/PengJLCCZ20}.
-Consider an academic scenario of learning physics equations in Figure \ref{fig:intros}.
-A typical way for a physics student to learn is to directly learn from his/her physics teacher.
-However, if we have a mathematical teacher to teach him/her basic knowledge of equations, the student can obtain a better understanding of physics equations.
+Consider an academic scenario in Figure \ref{fig:intros}.
+A typical way for a physics student to learn physics equations is to directly learn from his/her physics teacher.
+If we have a math teacher to teach him/her basic knowledge of equations, the student can obtain a better understanding of physics equations.
 This ``knowledge transfer'' technique in KD has been proved efficient only when two domains are close to each other~ \citep{DBLP:journals/corr/abs-1908-09122}.
 In reality, however, it is highly risky as teachers of other domains may pass non-transferable knowledge to the student model, which is irrelevant to the current domain and hence harms the overall performance~\citep{DBLP:conf/aaai/Tan0P017,DBLP:journals/corr/abs-2003-13003}.
 Besides, current studies find multi-task fine-tuning of BERT does not necessarily yield better performance across all the tasks ~\citep{DBLP:conf/cncl/SunQXH19}.
-In light of this, we seek to build a more powerful teacher that is able to digest knowledge from different domains and then select transferable knowledge to teach the student in a domain-specific KD process.